Easy Baileys Bounty Bars, Low Carb (and here to stay)

 Bakers Unsweetened Chocolate – net carbs in each bar: 4.5g (144 calories)

-- As it’s unsweetened, you need to add sweetener, so it’s a great choice to control the amount of sweetener in each bar.
+- As it’s unsweetened, you need to add a sweetener, so it’s a great choice to control the amount of sweetener in each bar.
 I melted 6 ounces of chocolate, then added 2-3 tablespoons of Allulose.
-Powdered Monk fruit works well too, and the more sweetener you add, the thicker the chocolate will become.
+Powdered Monk fruit works well too, but the sweeter the sweetener you add, the thicker the chocolate will become.

 Krisda Semi-Sweet Chocolate Chips – net carbs in each bar: 4.1g (127 calories)

 - These chocolate chips are easy to use and melt quickly in the microwave.
 I use them to make Chocolate Orange Candy Bars for Halloween.
-They are sweetened with erythritol, so they may not be a good choice if you cut back on low-carb sweeteners.
+They are sweetened with erythritol, so they may not be a suitable choice if you are reducing your intake of low-carb sweeteners.

-- This sweetened dark version of the baker’s brand contains regular sugar, increasing its net carbs.
-It works well to coat the bars, but not a good choice if you are cutting back on white sugar.
+- This sweetened, dark version of the baker’s brand contains regular sugar, which increases its net carbs.
+It works well to coat the bars, but it’s not a good choice if you’re cutting back on white sugar.

 How to Store Baileys Bounty Bars

-Storage: Place the bars in the freezer to harden for 15-20 minutes.
+Storage: Place the bars in the freezer for 15-20 minutes to harden.
 Then store them in an airtight container in the fridge for 7-10 days.
 Although they usually disappear in a few days in my household.

 What’s the best way to eat these bars?

-Allow the bars to sit out on the counter for 5-10 minutes to fully enjoy the cool creamy Baileys flavour.
-But if you prefer that crispy crunch, you can eat them straight out of the fridge like a traditional Bounty bar.
+Allow the bars to sit out on the counter for 5-10 minutes to fully enjoy the cool, creamy Baileys flavour.
+However, if you prefer a crispy crunch, you can eat them straight out of the fridge, just like you would with a traditional Bounty bar.
+I’ve always eaten them when they are slightly chilled.

 Did you make this recipe?